KIMNK561/Introduction_to_Electric_Circuits/docs/Circuit_Analysis_Summary.md

 > 💡 Bias current, input offset voltage, voltage gain and internal resistances for a practical op-amp vary by model and can be referenced from standard datasheets or textbooks.

+### Capacitor: Charge–Voltage Relationship

+The amount of **charge** stored in a capacitor is proportional to the voltage across its plates: q=Cv

 ## Frequency Response

 ### Gain in Frequency Response